counternote/counternote/quick start.md

 The tones in Counternote are ordered by points of articulation — which is just a fancy way of saying where the sound of a consonant is coming from — and come back around with `wa` which has two points of articulation: the lips and the back of the tongue.

-With that in mind, pick up a piano or sit at a guitar and in a range that is somewhat comfortable for your voice, play each note and sing the tone by its name.
+Now you are ready pick up a piano or sit at a guitar and in a range that is somewhat comfortable for your voice, play each note and sing the tone by its name.
 If you don’t yet know where the traditional notes are — look them up, it’s great practice.
 Try it singing the tones chromatically, then try just the naturals (white keys on the piano) or just the accidentals (black keys on the piano), maybe some major scales starting at different roots, some triads, whatever you like.
 Give it ten minutes at least, but no more than twenty.

 ### Starts and Rhymes